 We can’t make your link outreach list for you.
 But if you are a client of ours, give us a call to help you expand your list and get some high-quality links!
 If you are not a client yet, why not exactly?
 Give us a call!

-Jeffrey has consulted for thousands of small business owners over the past 12 years as a Local Search nerd.
+Jeffrey has provided strategy & coaching for thousands of small business owners over the past 12 years as a Local SEO expert.
 His opinions can sometimes be quite impassioned.
-Bighorn Local SEO is his latest successful agency venture based out of Sisters, Oregon and Portland, Oregon, which offers unique subscription SEO services.
-Bighorn Local SEO also designs websites, logos, and print media and strives to create great success for local business owners across the country.
+Bighorn Local SEO is his latest successful venture based out of Sisters, Oregon and Portland, Oregon, which offers unique subscription SEO services.
+Bighorn Local SEO also helps small businesses with website design, website maintenance, online advertising & more.